Aranui 5 current position

-Aranui 5 current position

 Review of Aranui 5

-MV Aranui 5 is a cargo cruise ship (freight and passenger vessel) which started operations on December 12, 2015.
-The cargo cruise itinerary route is between Tahiti and Marquesas Islands.
-The ship is homeported in Papeete (Tahiti, French Polynesia).
-Aranui 5 replaced Aranui 3 (launched in 2002).
-The new Aranui ship, just like its predecessor, is registered as "passenger vessel" under the International Convention for Safety of Life at Sea (SOLAS), allowing it international shipping operations.
+The 2015-built MV Aranui 5 is a cargo cruise ship (freight and passenger vessel) that started operations on December 12, 2015.
+The roundtrip "cargo cruise" itinerary (on the route between Tahiti and Marquesas Islands) is based on homeporting in Papeete (Tahiti, French Polynesia's capital).
+Aranui 5 replaced Aranui 3 (2002-built).

 The shipowner CPTM is a 3rd generation maritime shipping company that operates in French Polynesia exclusively.
 Established in 1954 by the Wong family (Tahiti), initially, the company was named "Wing Man Hing". its cargo vessels serve French Polynesia for over 6 decades.
 Originally, the company serviced Tuamotus and Gambiers archipelagos, conducting freight shipping between the islands and Tahiti.

 In 2016, the shipowner CPTM officially replaced the old Aranui 3 with the newbuild Aranui 5.
 The larger Aranui 6 was ordered in 2019 and scheduled for completion in 2021.
-The names "Aranui 2" and "Aranui 4" were not used due to superstitious reasons.
-The new Aranui ship is taller and slightly wider.
-It has 2 additional decks that add more cruise staterooms and public spaces.
-The length of both ships is similar - approx 125 m (410 ft).
-Their smaller size allows safe navigation in the small harbors of the South Pacific islands.
+The names "Aranui 2" and "Aranui 4" were never used due to superstitious reasons.
+The new Aranui ships are larger than Aranui 3.
+They have 2 additional decks for more cruise staterooms and public spaces.
+Their smaller draught (just 5,2 m / 17 ft) allows safe navigation in the small ports and shallow harbours of the South Pacific Ocean's islands.

-Aranui 5 was built in China, and on November 9, 2015 the vessel arrived in its homeport Papeete Tahiti.
-Apart from supplying cargo to the 6 ports in Marquesas Islands, this cargo cruise ship also operates a passenger shipping and tourist service as part of a 14-day roundtrip Papeete itinerary.
-Aranui 5 also stops at the islands of Takapoto and Rangiroa in Tuamotus before returning on day 13 to Bora Bora Island.
+Aranui 5 is China-built and on November 9, 2015, the vessel arrived in its homeport Papeete Tahiti.
+Apart from supplying cargo to the 6 ports in the Marquesas Islands, this cargo cruise vessel also operates a passenger shipping and tourist service as part of a 14-day roundtrip Papeete itinerary.
+Aranui 5 also stops at the islands of Takapoto and Rangiroa (Tuamotus) before returning on day 13 to Bora Bora Island.

-Next is shown Aranui 5's 14-day roundtrip Tahiti cruise itinerary map.
+Next is shown Aranui 5's 14-day roundtrip Tahiti cruisetour itinerary map.

 Follows the list of ports of call (scheduled day visits) on the ship's 14-day roundtrip cruise itinerary.